-- - Developing and improving the delivery of PE through staff training and the use of experienced coaches i.e. PACES; Gymnastics and Multi-skills training, Coordinator training.
+* - Developing and improving the delivery of PE through staff training and the use of experienced coaches to work alongside teachers i.e. PACES; Gymnastics and Multi-skills training, Subject leader training.

-- - Offering a wide range of sporting opportunities through after school clubs. i.e. PACES, rugby, dance.
+- - Offering a wide range of sporting opportunities through after school clubs. and PE lessons i.e. PACES, rugby, dance.